sinedied/my-workshops/static-web-apps/tutorial.md

 Open the link and you can see that your TODO list app has been deployed and is accessible to the world!

-Congratulations, you just deployed your first Static Web App on Azure! 🥳
+Congratulations, you deployed your first Static Web App on Azure! 🥳

 --sep--
 ---